holy-angel-university/databank/README.md

 </div>

-This repository is managed by a student organization, **[Aelluminate](https://aelluminate.com)** at **[Holy Angel University](https://hau.edu.ph)**, for educational purposes.
-It serves as a central hub for various datasets collected from different online sources.
+Curated collection of publicly available datasets for student experimentation & data analysis projects.
+Managed by **[Aelluminate](https://aelluminate.com)** for educational purposes.
+Serves as a central hub for diverse datasets collected from different online sources.
 Each dataset includes a brief description of its content.
-These datasets are intended for educational use, research, analysis, and more.
-The repository aims to provide a diverse collection of datasets to cater to different interests and needs.
+Intended for educational use, research, analysis & more.

 ## Acknowledgements